BodenmillerGroup/imctoolkit/docs/source/quickstart.rst

     The :attr:`img` parameter of :func:`imctoolkit.SingleCellData.__init__` is not restricted to :class:`imctoolkit.Image` instances, but also accepts e.g. numpy arrays and xarray DataArrays.

-The resulting :class:`imctoolkit.SingleCellData` instance provides a range of properties to extract single-cell data for the provided image/cell mask pair, either as :class:`xarray.DataArray` or as :class:`pandas.DataFrame` table (properties suffixed by ``_table``).
-For example, to extract the channel-wise mean intensities:
+The resulting :class:`imctoolkit.SingleCellData` instance exposes a range of properties to extract single-cell intensity data for the provided image/cell mask pair, either as :class:`xarray.DataArray` or as :class:`pandas.DataFrame` table (properties suffixed by ``_table``).
+For example, to extract the channel-wise mean intensities per cell:

 .. code-block::